 We left La Plantation planning to have lunch at Kep, a town well-known for its great fish and seafood, but the sloping dirt roads and opposite information didn’t make it easy.
 The trip took us around 40 minutes.

 The first thing we saw was the crab market, bustling with people negotiating over pyramids of seafood, fresh fish, grilled fish, and fruit.
 Restaurants overlooking the sea invite you in to taste the catch of the day, while fishermen walk along the seashore fishing for something more.

-With a full stomach we headed to Kep’s only beach, a small bay with a thin stretch of sand protected by hills that tend to get pretty crowded over the weekends.
+With a full stomach, we headed to Kep’s only beach, a small bay with a thin stretch of sand protected by hills that tend to get pretty crowded on the weekends.
 There weren’t many people around that day, just some local families picnicking in the sidewalks.
 We couldn’t find any town center as things seemed a bit scattered here and there.
-Maybe it was a good call to stay in Kampot.
+Maybe it was a good call to stay in Kampot after all.

 Southern Cambodia travel expenses ( Daily average for 1 person )